-With the 1,000 μ L tips, the most distinct result was determined when calibrating with manufacturer "E" (fig. 7).
-This pipette system exceeded by far the permissible tolerances for systematic and random error at 100 μ L as well as at 1,000 μ L if the tips were changed for each measurement.
+With the 1,000 $\mu$ L tips, the most distinct result was determined when calibrating with manufacturer "E" (fig. 7).
+This pipette system exceeded by far the permissible tolerances for systematic and random error at 100 $\mu$ L as well as at 1,000 $\mu$ L if the tips were changed for each measurement.
 If one tip was used for the complete calibration, the calibration results of supplier E improved although they were not within error limits in all cases.
 This manufacturer not only exceeds the error tolerances (compare discussion of fig 1 and fig 2), its tip-to-tip quality is so poor that it clearly impairs the calibration result.
 This finding is furthermore underlined by a very high standard deviation.

-With the exception of manufacturer E, the differences between a calibration with/without tip change were in general less distinct than with 10 μ l tips.
-This also illustrates that production quality is especially important for small tips/volumes.
+With the exception of manufacturer E, the differences between a calibration with/without tip change were in general less distinct than with 10 $\mu$ l tips.
+This also illustrates that production quality is especially important for small tips/ volumes.
 Here, it is significant that all tips of one box are manufactured with lowest production tolerances in order to generate lowest differences between tips: a box with uniform tips.

-In general, when looking at all four measured volumes (1 μ L, 10 μ L, 100 μ L, 1,000 μ L) a total of 13 tip suppliers exceeded the permissible system errors.
+In general, when looking at all four measured volumes (1 $\mu$ L, 10 $\mu$ L, 100 $\mu$ L, 1,000 $\mu$ L) a total of 13 tip suppliers exceeded the permissible errors.
 The only tips showing no influence of the calibration method (changing the tip or using one tip for complete calibration) on the calibration result nor exceeding the permissible error tolerances were from supplier B and Eppendorf.
 Here, the tip-to-tip quality is so high that no impact on the calibration method was found.
-With such tips, the user does not have the need to check the variance of the system but may focus on the pipette.
+With such tips, the user does not have the need to check the variance of the system - as stated by ISO 8655 [1] - but may focus on the pipette.
+With such tips, it is possible to calibrate with just one tip [2].